Hikmah27/printf/README.md

-alx team project by Olanipekun Hikmah Kikelomo and Francis Oguaju
+alx team project by Olanipekun Hikmah Kikelomo and Francis Oguaju.